jphatbeats/CryptoMigrate/replit.md

 This is a Python-based cryptocurrency trading server that provides a unified API interface for interacting with multiple cryptocurrency exchanges through the CCXT library.
 Successfully migrated from Replit to Railway with comprehensive error handling to resolve CCXT import errors.

-The server acts as a middleware layer that abstracts away the complexities of different exchange APIs, providing standardized endpoints for market data retrieval, trading operations, and account management across 10 exchanges: Binance, Kraken, Blofin, OKX, Bybit, Bitget, Coinbase, Huobi, Kucoin, and MEXC.
+The server acts as a middleware layer that abstracts away the complexities of different exchange APIs, providing standardized endpoints for market data retrieval, trading operations, and account management across 3 specific exchanges: BingX, Kraken, and Blofin.

 The system features robust error handling and logging capabilities, with non-blocking CCXT imports that allow the server to start successfully even if individual exchanges fail.
 All 30 endpoints are operational with graceful degradation for unavailable exchanges.